sebastiansam55/boxlinux/README.md

 * More sharable link options (expire time, permissions etc.)

 * Box Version control (Need box pro account, not feature of free)

-* Upload to other directories (Needs to be tested)

 * View Files shared with you